sadmansakibmahi2/Controlling-a-4-axis-robotic-arm-through-a-web-interface-using-an-ESP8266-WiFi-module/README.md

 In summary, this code is for controlling a robotic arm through a web interface using an ESP8266 WiFi module and servo motors.
 It creates an HTTP server, connects to a Wi-Fi network, and sets the position of the servo motors based on the received data from the client.

+## Circuit Explanation:-

+Servo to the NodeMCU 1.0 (ESP-12E Module), you will need to connect the servo signal wires to digital pins of the microcontroller.
+In this project, the servos are attached to the following digital pins of the NodeMCU:

+    Servo 0: D1 (GPIO 5)
+    Servo 1: D2 (GPIO 4)
+    Servo 2: D0 (GPIO 16)
+    Servo 3: D3 (GPIO 0)

+You will also need to provide power to the servo, which is typically done using a separate power source.
+The servo motor should be powered with a 5V power supply and you should connect the ground of the servo to the ground of the NodeMCU board.

+Note that you may need to use a separate power supply for the servo motors depending on the current draw of the servo and the capabilities of your microcontroller.
+It's important to avoid drawing too much current from the microcontroller's pins, as this can damage the microcontroller or the servo.

+Additionally, for the NodeMCU 1.0 (ESP-12E Module) to connect to the Wi-Fi network, you will need to provide it with a Wi-Fi antenna.
+This can be done by either connecting an external antenna to the board's U.FL connector, or by using a development board that includes an onboard antenna.  servo power supply module to supply power from extarnally. this module contain lm7805 to convert 12 v to 5v

+#### Just to summarize:

+Servo to the NodeMCU 1.0 (ESP-12E Module), you will need to do the following:

+1) Connect the servo signal wires to digital pins of the NodeMCU board (D1 for Servo 0, D2 for Servo 1, D0 for Servo 2, and D3 for Servo 3).
+2) Provide power to the servo using a separate power source.
+The servo should be powered with a 5V power supply.
+3) Connect the ground of the servo to the ground of the NodeMCU board.
+4) Use a servo power supply module (such as one with an LM7805) to convert an external 12V power supply to 5V to power the servo.

+In addition, to connect the NodeMCU 1.0 (ESP-12E Module) to a Wi-Fi network, you will need to provide it with a Wi-Fi antenna.
+This can be done by either connecting an external antenna to the board's U.FL connector, or by using a development board that includes an onboard antenna.

 ## Author

 - [@sadmansakibmahi2](https://github.com/sadmansakibmahi2)